splunk/contentctl/CONTRIBUTING.md

 requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

+Please open an issue before opening a pull request, and have a discussion with a maintainer so we can validate that the feature you're interested in aligns with our plans and can be maintained.
+This also allows for realistic timeline setting and ranking against other priorities.

 In addition to this document, review our [Code of Conduct](CODE_OF_CONDUCT.md).
 For any code of conduct questions or comments, send an email to oss@splunk.com.